 MONITORAIDS - The Department of STD, AIDS and Viral Hepatitis' Indicator System.
 The System is currently comprised of a set of 90 indicators.
-The indicators selected are those that: a) characterize socioeconomic status, making it possible to analyse the inequalities that influence the dissemination of the disease and the effectiveness of the response; b) are relevant for monitoring the evolution of HIV/AIDS and other STDs; and c) are useful for accompanying programmatic actions and for indicating evaluations that need to be undertaken.
-The indicators have been divided into three areas: External Context Indicators, Programme-Related Indicators and Impact Indicators.
+The indicators selected are those that: a) characterize socioeconomic status, making it possible to analyse the inequalities that influence the dissemination of the disease and the effectiveness of the response; b) are relevant for monitoring the evolution of HIV/AIDS and other STDs; and c) are useful for accompanying programmatic actions and for indicators, Programme-Related Indicators and Impact Indicators.
 The External Context indicators have been established based on the context in which the AIDS epidemic occurs in the country.
 They are represented by demographic and socioeconomic characteristics of the population, as well as by national health system indicators.
-Department-Related indicators are output and outcome indicators and are divided into sub-areas established according to: expenditure; the incorporation of new knowledge and technologies; individual vulnerability; prevention strategies; care provided; HIV/AIDS surveillance; STD prevention and control.
+Department-Related indicators and are divided into sub-areas established according to: expenditure; the incorporation of new knowledge and technologies; individual vulnerability; prevention strategies; care provided; HIV/AIDS surveillance; STD prevention and control.
 Finally the Impact indicators enable the analysis of the impact on morbidity and mortality owing to the actions undertaken to control AIDS and other STDs.